nikosChalk/ctf-writeups/insomnihack2022/PimpMyVariant/README.md

 </body></html>
 ```

 We are presented with some cool ASCII art and also the flag!
+We effectively have an RCE on the web server!

 `INS{P!mpmYV4rianThat's1flag}`